Eat Like a Russian Tour

 My mother and I enjoyed the Russian cooking experience with Olga in December 2014.
 She is welcoming, accommodating and SO much fun.
 I enjoyed learning about Russian food and culture from a native, and even my 60-year-old mother felt at home with Olga.
 It felt like having dinner with an old friend.
 I would recommend her tours to anyone in Moscow!about 4 years ago

 Blini Reizen is a Dutch touroperator who offers trips to the former Soviet-Union.
 We always advise our clients to book excursions with a local guide: to view the country and it's people with different eyes and to get information they otherwise wouldn't get to know (easy).
 Two of our travellers (2 sisters, who had a special reason to visit Moscow), found Olga’s tours at this website and decided to book 4 of them through our agency.
 They were happy with both the tours and the guide, I quote: "the first two days we had Olga as a guide.
 Punctually she picked us up at our hotel.
 A funny, friendly and flexible girl with humor, who speaks English very well and knows a lot to tell about history, art and tourist locations.
 She also told us a number of anecdotes.
 She showed us very nice places and restaurants that we would never have found without her ".

 Af for Blini Reizen: we found Olga very pleasant to work with: she is accurate, flexible, cooperative, interested and always tried to find the best solutions for the clients.
 We would surely recommend this tour!

-See also the review left by the 2 sisters (PV).over 4 years ago
+See also the review left by the 2 sisters (PV).almost 5 years ago